Avobenzone: Safety

-Countries with states or areas that have banned avobenzone: red.
-Considering ban: yellow.

-Japan.
-Hawaii, United States of America.
-Marine Parks, Thailand.
-Palau.
-Nature reserves, Mexico.
-Virgin Islands, United States of America.
-Bonaire.

-Brazil and the EU are considering a ban

 Stability

 Avobenzone is sensitive to the properties of the solvent, being relatively stable in polar protic solvents and unstable in nonpolar environments.
 Also, when it is irradiated with UVA light, it generates a triplet excited state in the keto form which can either cause the avobenzone to degrade or it can transfer energy to biological targets and cause deleterious effects.

 Avobenzone has been shown to degrade significantly in light, resulting in less protection over time.
 The UV-A light in a day of sunlight in a temperate climate is sufficient to break down most of the compound.
 Data presented to the Food and Drug Administration by the Cosmetic, Toiletry and Fragrance Association indicates a −36% change in avobenzone's UV absorbance following one hour of exposure to sunlight.
-This degradation can be reduced by using a photostabilizer, like octocrylene.
+For this reason, in sunscreen products, avobenzone is always formulated together with a photostabilizer, such as octocrylene.
 Other photostabilizers include: